 Black pasta from Trader Joe’s is made with squid ink, so that it is delightfully black (Halloween, anyone?) with just a hint of seafood flavor, perfect for this dish.
 Any type of pasta works, but me, I like impact!
 Since I eat with my eyes first (nose is the close second), I love the color contrast from the black pasta, white clams, and green parsley.

 Best eaten with the skillet as the serving plate (a nod to the Daily Catch Restaurant in the North End of Boston, who always served the pasta in the pan it was cooked in, on checkered tablecloths with carafes of wine.
 I loved that!)

 For more Inspiration, quick and healthy dinners to please everyone, made in mere minutes: see you at Cooking 101!

-We’re offering this great class in September at all Hipcooks studios, here are quick links to the schedule:
+We’re offering this great class at all Hipcooks studios, here are quick links to the schedule:

 East Los Angeles

 Hipcooks favorite pasta, with parsley, chilies, lemon & parmesan